akashnaren/cse15l-lab-reports/lab4.md

 Keys Used: `nan<tab>L<tab>.j<tab>`

-After entering the nano editor =
-Keys Used: `<Ctrlv><Ctrlw>return<enter><up><up><right><right><right><right><right><right>
+Within nano editor, the next step taken was utilized with = Keys Used: `<Ctrlv><Ctrlw>return<enter><up><up><right><right><right><right><right><right>
 <right><delete>2<Ctrlo><enter>`

 Here is a screenshot of this step:
 ![Image](lab4(9).png)

-Once I was able to access the editor in nano, I then had to use `Ctrl+R` which allowed me to access the next screen then I used `Ctrl + W` then `return`.
+Once I was able to access the editor in nano, I then had to use `Ctrl+V` which allowed me to access the next screen then I used `Ctrl + W` then `return`.
 Now after all this so far, I went ahead up 2 arrowkeys up + 7 arrowkeys right.
-I then pressed `delete` and entered 2.
+I then pressed `delete` and inputted 2 as part of the code.
 Now to make sure that I save and exit the nano, I used `Ctrl+O` - `enter` - `Ctrl + x`.

  ---
 **Step 8: Run the tests, demonstrating that they now succeed**